TobiasNorlund/facebook-lm/README.md

   ...
 ```

 Now, pick a name you want to botify.
 In the example, we will take Mr. Karpathy.
+Note that you can only pick
+a conversation with *two* parties, you and your friend, or else the script will fail.

 To generate a training file, run:

 ```
 root@1a2b3c4d5f6e:/# fbcap /data/html/messages.htm -t Karpathy -f json > /data/train-karpathy.json